FordPrefect16/RFID-Doorlock/README.md

 # RFID-Doorlock
 A 3D-printable Doorlock which can attached to a standard door lock cylinder.
 Opens via RFID-Tag

 Aim of this project is to create a electronic doorlock for access control and logging on an sd card.
-It shall be used on the door of our makerspace.
+It shall be used on the door of the makerspace at our University.

 The first version of this lock will rely on a wireconnection between outer and inner parts of the lock, hopefully later versions will communicate over radio.
 STL an CAD files can be found under main.